obsidiansystems/beam-automigrate/README.md

 Contributors
 ============

-This library was originally written for [Obsidian Systems](https://obsidian.systems) by Alfredo Di Napoli and Andres Löh of Well Typed.
+This library was originally written for [Obsidian Systems](https://obsidian.systems) by Alfredo Di Napoli and Andres Löh of [Well-Typed](https://www.well-typed.com/).
 Other contributors include Dan Bornside, Sean Chalmers, Ryan Trinkle, and Ali Abrar.